feiyangfan/learning/README.md

 #### Git related:

-git clone "url" is the way I should use to pull repo from a remote to local
+git clone "url" is the way I should use to clone repo from a remote to local

-git config can be used to config repo-specific config
+.gitconfig can be used to config repo-specific config

+.gitignore to add files that should be ignored from tracking

 git revert "a commit hash" to revert this commit